Lost in Tracking Translation: A Comprehensive Analysis of Visual SLAM in Human-Centered XR and IoT Ecosystems: Visual SLAM: A Comprehensive Analysis in XR and IoT Ecosystems

 \emph{\textbf{Key Takeaway.} Tracking methods generally lack robustness when faced with diverse environmental, motion, and object characteristics across datasets, indicating variability in performance based on the dataset context.}

 \emph{\textbf{3 -- Sequence-Level Question: Do algorithms show consistent performance across sequences within a single dataset?}} We analyzed the results across sequences to explore this, focusing on the data in~\autoref{tab:euroc} and~\autoref{tab:performance_summary}.
 Among the tracking methods, \deepvo demonstrates the most consistent performance, with the lowest coefficient of variation (CoV) across sequences at 0.13.
 Its average ATE of 1.77m is relatively low, positioning it among the better-performing methods despite not being the top performer for any sequence.
 In contrast, top-performing methods like \kpd and \orbslamS exhibit higher CoV values of 0.58 and 0.85, indicating more variability in performance across sequences.
+DL methods are less sensitive to scene texture but cannot handle rapid viewpoint changes or scale ambiguity.
+As a result, they produce consistent errors but often higher overall ATE, reflecting model bias toward learned motion patterns.

 TartanVO’s performance is illustrated across three datasets, showing significant variation across sequences within each dataset.
 While it performs reasonably well in the EuRoC MH02 sequence with structured, textured surfaces, its accuracy drops notably in KITTI’s outdoor high-speed sequence, where low texture and fast motion introduce more complexity.
 The HoloSet suburban walk sequence further highlights this inconsistency, where TartanVO struggles with scale estimation and trajectory alignment due to the absence of loop closure detection.